 This trip found Aubry still exploring and trying to find the best route between Santa Fe and the Missouri border.
 He traveled his regular "Aubry Route" to the Arkansas River, but once across the river sought a newer route.
 According to the Occidental Messenger, one William S. Allen accompanied Aubry, and historians have assumed that it was Allen who corresponded with a larger newspaper, The Missouri Republican, supplying some notes about this exploration of Aubry north of the Arkansas River.
-The notes are partly quoted below.
+Among other things, he said,